Androscoggin River Inspires Clean Water Act

 In 2022, we celebrated the 50th anniversary of the Clean Water Act (CWA).
 During the CWA's 50th anniversary year, the Maine Legislature passed a bill to upgrade more than 800 miles of Maine's waterways, including sections of the Androscoggin, to improve water quality.
 Read NRCM's testimony on this bill.

 Androscoggin River Water Pollution

 Unfortunately, parts of the Androscoggin still do not meet Clean Water Act standards.
 The two biggest causes of pollution on the river are the pulp and paper mills in Rumford and Jay.
 Neither of these mills is as clean as good mills in Europe and South America, mills that are also far more efficient and likely to provide jobs over the long term.

-Much of NRCM’s work to clean up the Androscoggin focused on the Verso (formerly International Paper and now Pixelle Specialty Solutions) mill in Jay because it was the bigger polluter of the two mills.
+Much of NRCM’s work to clean up the Androscoggin focused on the paper mill in Jay because it was the bigger polluter of the two mills.
 We worked for many years to get this mill to adopt modern pulping and bleaching technologies that reduce pollution, save energy, and lower operating costs.
-In 2005, NRCM sued International Paper.
+In 2005, NRCM sued International Paper (the owner of the mill at that time).
 That same year, we appealed a waste discharge license for the Jay mill to the Board of Environmental Protection.

 The Androscoggin runs through the heart of Maine.
-Its waters in Gilead, upriver from the former Verso (sold by Verso to Pixelle Specialty Solutions in 2020) mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
+Its waters in Gilead, upriver from the paper mill in Jay, support a world-class trout fishery that attracts tourists to Bethel and nearby towns.
 Here, the river is a source of recreation-based jobs, activities, and pride for the people who live in the region.

 Banner photo: Paddling on the Androscoggin River near Bethel, by A.Wells/NRCM